kgurchiek/Minecraft-Server-Rescanner/README.md

 Used to gather updated info from https://github.com/kgurchiek/Minecraft-Server-Scanner

 ## Usage
-First, set up a Mongo database.
-You can have one hosted for free at https://www.mongodb.com/cloud/atlas.
-Then put its URI into config.json.
+- Set up a Postgres database and fill in the "`postgres`" settings in `config.json`.

-Install the required npm packages with the following command: `npm install minecraft-status, mongodb`.
+- Install the required npm packages with the following command: `npm install`.

-The script will write all ping results to the collection specified in the config file.
+- If you wish to use your own list of ips

 ## Configs
+- **java:** Whether or not to scan Java Edition servers
+- **bedrock:** Whether or not to scan Bedrock Edition servers
-- **ping:** Whether or not to status ping the server
+- **ping:** Whether or not to save status ping results from the server
-- **auth:** Whether or not to check for the authentication mode (online or cracked) of the server
+- **auth:** Whether or not to check for the authentication mode (online or cracked) of the server (java only)
 - **postgres:** Whether or not to write results to a PostgreSQL database
     - **host**
     - **port**